-For load balancing at charging stations, it's important to use cables that are suitable for the required current capacity and comply with the relevant standards and regulations.
-The choice of cable depends on various factors, such as the maximum current, the distance between the charging station and the power source, and the installation environment.
+For load balancing at charging stations, it is important to use cables that are suitable for the required current capacity and that comply with relevant standards and regulations.
+The choice of cable depends on various factors, such as the maximum current strength, the distance between the charging station and the power source, and the installation environment.

-In general, charging stations with load balancing use higher currents than standard charging stations.
-This means that thicker cables are required to handle the higher current.
-It's important to choose the appropriate cable cross-section to prevent overheating and electrical power loss.
+In general, higher current strengths are used for charging stations with load balancing than with standard charging stations.
+This means that thicker cables are needed to handle the higher current.
+It is important to choose the right cable cross-section to prevent overheating and loss of electrical power.

 Additionally, it is important to choose cables that comply with relevant standards, such as the NEN 1010 for electrical installations.
-These standards set requirements for insulation, conductors, and the mechanical properties of cables to ensure safety and reliability.
+These standards specify requirements for, among other things, the insulation, conductors, and mechanical properties of the cables to ensure safety and reliability.

 When installing charging stations with load balancing, it is advisable to consult a professional electrician.
-They can assess the specific current requirements, select the appropriate cables, and ensure that the installation complies with the applicable standards and regulations.
+They can assess the specific current strength requirements, make the right cable choice, and ensure that the installation complies with applicable standards and regulations.

 Ole Diepstraten